 Realm based roles are shared by all clients created within that realm.
 Role helps to identify the type or category of users.
 For example, roles such as admin, moderator, user, employee, student, and any other type that may exists in an organization.

-To create realm level roles, go to the Roles setting from the left menu on the realm admin console page and choose the Add Roles button on the right side as shown in the image below:
+To create realm level roles, go to the Realm roles setting from the left menu on the realm admin console page and choose the Create role button as shown in the image below:

-On the Add Role page, type a role for your users in the Role Name field and choose the Save button.
-For our example - student.
+On the Create role page, enter a role for your users in the Role name field.
+Enter any description for the role in the Description field and choose the Save button.
+For this example, lets create a realm role for student type of users:

-Choose your role in the Available Roles field box and click the Add selected button.
+Click on the Assign button.
 Your role will be moved to the Assigned Roles field box as shown in the image below:

 This concludes the basic setup of Keycloak for use with web applications or RESTful services.